Please confirm topic selection

 • indications

-• when disc herniation present that requires decompression in patient that can not be reduced through closed or open anterior technique
+• when disc herniation present that requires decompression in patient that cannot be reduced through closed or open anterior technique

 • emergent MRI then emergent open reduction surgical stabilization